 \subsection{NLEVP problems}

-In \cite{NLEVP1} and \cite{NLEVP2}, a class of reference \emph{Non-Linear Eigenvalue Problems} (NLEVPs) was introduced, that can serve as a rich source of matrix functions.
-The matrix functions in the NLEVP benchmark set, available at see \cite{NLEVPGit} are all in \emph{split form}, meaning
+In \cite{NLEVP1} and \cite{NLEVP2}, a class of reference \emph{Non-Linear Eigenvalue Problems} (NLEVPs) was introduced, that serves as a rich source of matrix functions.
+The matrix functions in the NLEVP benchmark set, available at \cite{NLEVPGit} are all in \emph{split form}, i.e.

-for some set of (typically sparse) matrices $\{M_{i}\}_{\ell=1}^L$, and scalar functions $\{g_i\}_{\ell=1}^L$.\\ We briefly introduce the NLEVPs we use to test our method, after which we report the performace of QR-AAA.
-We will not go into too much detail about the structure and properties of the systems.
+for some set of matrices $\{M_{\ell}\}_{\ell=1}^L$, and scalar functions $\{g_\ell\}_{\ell=1}^L$.\\ We briefly introduce the NLEVPs we use to test our method, after which we report the performance of QR-AAA.
+We will not go into detail about the structure and properties of the systems.
 More detailed information about sparsity, eigenvalue distributions, positive (semi-)definiteness of the factors etc. can be found in the NLEVP repository (see \cite{NLEVPGit}).